xen-project/xen/docs/misc/livepatch.markdown

 # Not Yet Done

-This is for further development of xSplice.
+This is for further development of live patching.

 ## TODO Goals